 Ingredients

 - Shrimp.
-I recommend fresh or defrosted wild-caught large or jumbo shrimp.
-To make things easier, look for pre-deveined or deshelled shrimp.
-I used Argentinian red shrimp for this recipe.
-Try pan-seared shrimp next!
+I recommend using fresh or defrosted wild-caught large or jumbo shrimp.
+To make things easier, look for pre-deveined and peeled shrimp.
+I used Argentinian red shrimp in this recipe for their sweet flavor.
+Try my pan-seared shrimp next!

 - Shallot.
-Shallots have a much more mild flavor than onions and don't overpower the sauce.
+Shallots are milder and sweeter than onions and don't overpower the garlic or lemon in the sauce.

 - White wine.
-Use dry white wine such as Sauvignon Blanc or Pinot Grigio.
-Instead of wine, you can use chicken, vegetable or seafood broth and a splash of white wine vinegar.
+Use a dry white wine like Sauvignon Blanc or Pinot Grigio.
+If you prefer not to cook with wine, substitute chicken, vegetable or seafood broth plus a splash of white wine vinegar.

 - Lemon.
-You'll need the juice from ½ of a large lemon.
-Feel free to also add some lemon zest.
+You'll need the juice from half of a large lemon.
+Feel free to add some lemon zest for extra brightness

 See the recipe card below for the remaining ingredients and quantities.